 - Increase preschool-12, school level capacity for CO-MTSS through the implementation of team-driven shared leadership, data-based problem solving, family, school, and community partnering, and a layered continuum of evidence-based practices.

 - Improve teacher performance through the development of district and regional systems of professional development and technical assistance.

 - Increase family, school, and community partnering around CO-MTSS through specific partnership activities and involvement at all levels.

 Applications from Local Education Agencies (LEAs) in Colorado were received and reviewed in fall 2016.
-Awarded grantees will be attending MTSS Kickoff sessions in early 2017.
+Awarded grantees attended MTSS Kickoff sessions in early 2017.

-- MTSS Leadership Teams (MLTs) from awarded grantee districts or BOCES will be meeting Office of Learning Supports (OLS) personnel who will be providing technical assistance throughout the duration of the five-year grant.
-All MLTs will be attending initial training sessions in early 2017.
-To download and/or review training materials for these events, visit the CDE OLS Winter 2017 MTSS Kickoff page.
+- MTSS Leadership Teams (MLTs) from awarded grantee districts or BOCES met with Office of Learning Supports (OLS) personnel who will be providing technical assistance throughout the duration of the five-year grant.
+All MLTs attended initial training sessions in early 2017.
+To download and/or review training materials from these events, visit the CDE OLS Winter 2017 MTSS Kickoff page.